AMDResearch/DAGEE/README.md

   ./examples/kiteDagGpu
 ```

+## Source Tree Organization
+- `DAGEE-lib`   : the source code for DAGEE library
+- `examples`    : some simple example code showing how DAGEE can be used
+- `cppUtils`    : helper C++ classes and functions
+- `tools`       : various scripts
+- `cmakeUtils`  : cmake utility functions and scripts
+- `doc`         : Source code for doxygen documentation

+## Using DAGEE With your project

+- Add `DAGEE-lib/include` and `cppUtils/include` to the compiler's include path
+- Add ATMI_ROOT/include to the compiler's include path
+- Link the executable with ATMI_BUILD/lib/libatmi_runtime.so

 ## Documentation
 We use Doxygen.
 Run `make doc` in the build directory to generate API documentation and a basic tutorial for DAGEE in `<dagee-build-dir>/html`.